genpat-it/spread/README.md

 ## Use GrapeTree extended version

-You can download the project and easly running in locally.
+You can download the project and easly running it locally.
 We provide also a ready to use version here [https://cohesive.izs.it/grapetree/extended](https://cohesive.izs.it/grapetree/extended), you can load also sensitive data, your dataset is visualised client-side in the browser.
 No data is transmitted, and no tracking cookies are used.
 The only data downloaded from the internet are the visualisation (JavaScript) code, fonts and map tiles.

 ## Available Languages and translations